What is Upstream Oil and Gas?

 Light sweet crude oils fetch a premium relative to heavy sour grades in the marketplace because of their high yield of gasoline and lower processing cost.

-Unconventional resources are considered by the petroleum industry to be any resources extracted, or produced, by any method other than the traditional vertically drilled well – including horizontal drilling, hydraulic fracturing, and deep water drilling.
+Unconventional resources are considered by the petroleum industry to be any resources extracted, or produced, by any method other than the traditional vertically drilled well – including directional drilling, horizontal drilling, hydraulic fracturing, and deep water drilling.

 Technological breakthroughs in unconventional oil and gas production in the last 15 years has altered the global energy landscape.